aaronmccollum/aaronmccollum/README.md

 ### What am I learning right now?

-* Working through App Academy Open
+* Studying for cloud certifications
-* HTML, CSS, JavaScript, Python
+* Full-Stack Developer path on Codecademy
 * Learning the Windows Enterprise environment and Microsoft 365 for my job

 ------------------------------------